top of page

 Relationship Needs

 So, how do I pray for those I don’t know who request it?
-I don’t have the last word in prayer wisdom, but this is what I message them: “Father in Heaven, I pray that your grace will abound toward NAME and meet all their needs so they will be prepared to do every good deed you have planned for them for Your glory.
+While I don’t claim to have all the answers, I often send this message: “Father in Heaven, I pray that your grace will abound toward NAME and meet all their needs so they will be prepared to do every good deed you have planned for them for Your glory.
 Amen.”
-That prayer is based on 2 Corinthians 9:8 and Ephesians 2:10. #freediscipleshipresources #freeevangelismresources #freechristianleadershipresources
+This prayer is rooted in 2 Corinthians 9:8 and Ephesians 2:10.

 See free spiritual growth resources for Christians at https://www.christiangrowthresources.com.